Kirom/CheckPvPAssistant/DESCRIPTION.md

 **Step 3: Using the copied content**

-*   **If in Name-Realm mode**: Use the "PlayerName-RealmName" format to paste into website search bar and open character profile
+*   **If in Name-Realm copy mode**: Use the "PlayerName-RealmName" to paste into website search bar and open character profile
-*   **If in URL mode**: Open the URL in your browser to view character profile
+*   **If in Full URL copy mode**: Open the URL in your browser to view character profile

 ![Successful Website Result](https://raw.githubusercontent.com/Kirom/CheckPvPAssistant/refs/heads/master/assets/images/website-success-example.png) _Example of Check-PvP.fr showing player's PvP statistics and profile_